m7a/bo-d5man2/README.md

 result, the TUI will not be displayed and the respective page will be opened directly.

+Function keys can be used as described in the following subsections.

+### [F2] -- New Page/Task

-Additionally, one can press [F2] to create a new page.
+One can press [F2] to create a new page.
 To do this, the input at the prompt needs to be in format `SECTION NAME` i.e. the new page's section followed by its name.
 [F2] will then copy a predefined template to a new file and open it in the configured editor.
 Note that this function only supports Document-Root organization for creating new files.
+If SECTION is set to 43 then a task rather than a page will be created.

+## D5Man TUI Task Management

+Since package version 1.0.54, D5Man provides some basic means to manage “tasks”, i.e. TODO lists or issues or the like.
+The idea behind this scheme is to leverage the Markdown format and D5Man's querying capabilities for management of tasks.
+Two distinct dimensions are considered to organize tasks:

+ 1. The _task type_ specifies if this task is long, short, periodic or a subtask.
+The order of display is: periodic, then long, then short.
+Subtasks are hidden by default and provided on a separate “tasks” screen.
+ 2. The _task priority_ specifies how important a task is by assinging colors (purple, red, yellow, green, black, white).
+The use of the colors is up to the user.
+Instead of a color a task can also be in state _considered_ or
+    _delayed_: Considered means that it should be kept in mind but is not assigned any priority (think: very low priority) and _delayed_ means that it should be hidden by default because it is not expected to be worked on any time soon (e.g. not in the current week).

+D5Man assings the file extension `.hot` to task files to distinguish them from documents and all tasks are placed and expected to be in section 43.
+D5Man automatically finds tasks in Document-Root structures' section 43.
+Also, it scans the directories in Program-Root structures for `TODO.hot` files and adds them to the tasks to consider.

+The `x-masysma-name` field is expected to be set to a short identifier (e.g. code and number or similar) whereas the `title` is expected to summarize the matter of the issue.

+### [F4] -- All

+Displays all results for the given query (default).
+Queries will return tasks as well as documents depending on which matches the input string.

+### [F6] -- Docs

+Hides tasks from the result list.
+This is equivalent to invoking `d5mantui` with argument `--documents-only`.

+### [F7] -- Board

+Filters the results for large tasks that are currently considered.
+This is all tasks that have a priority not equals to `delayed` and which are also not of type `subtask`.
+This is equivalent to invoking `d5mantui` with argument `--board`.

+### [F8] -- Week + 1

+Filters the results for tasks that are currently delayed.
+This is equivalent to invoking `d5mantui` with argument `--delayed`.

+### [F9] -- Tasks

+Specifically filters for all subtasks.
+This is equivalent to invoking `d5mantui` with argument `--subtask`.

 `d5manexportpdf`
 ================